workgroupengineering/SolutionFavorites/README.md

 ### Per-Solution Storage

-Favorites are stored per solution in the `.vs` folder, so each solution maintains its own set of favorites.
-The favorites persist even when the solution is closed and reopened.
+Favorites are stored in a `favorites.json` file in the solution directory.
+This file can be committed to source control so your team can share a common set of favorites.
+Each solution maintains its own set of favorites that persist across sessions.

+If you prefer to keep favorites personal and not share them with your team, simply add `favorites.json` to your `.gitignore` file.

 ## How can I help?